Write a little about yourself. Just a paragraph will do.

 Drinking, dancing, at a show with friends, talking too loud,

-reading a book, visiting my family in Portland, sleeping, flying,
+reading a book, visiting my parents in Portland, sleeping, flying,

 You should message me if

 Offer a few tips to help matches win you over.

 Love to do crazy things for the stories.

 Love your bicycle enough that it has a name.